My Story: Part Eight: More Good News

 Surfing Again

 After a few weeks, I decided it was time to try surfing.
 Summer was in full swing in San Diego.
-I bought myself a new wetsuit that would fit and a longboard.
+I bought myself a new wetsuit that would fit and a longboard, since I knew my shortboards would be difficult.
 It had been over a year since I had last surfed and my body had been to hell and back, so I didn’t know what to expect.
 Still, it was demoralizing.
-My “pop-up” was that of an 80-year-old woman getting up in a five-step process.
-But it did feel good to get in the water, to actually catch and ride a wave after so long.
+I felt like an 80-year-old woman getting up in a five-step process.
+But it did feel good to get in the water, to actually ride a wave after so long.
 So I kept going, focusing on the gratitude I felt for being able to surf.

 I constantly had to check my negative thoughts of comparing my new-self to my former-self by looking back at how far I had come, reminding myself that only a few months ago I was unable to walk or sit.
 And here I was surfing.
 I had nowhere to go but up.